bodasadallah/blog/applied_deep_learning/index.md

 ## Transformers are RNNs

-* The idea is that we don't have to use softmax fuction, to caputer the similarity between two tokens, we can use any other suitable function.
+- The idea is that we don't have to use softmax fuction, to caputer the similarity between two tokens, we can use any other suitable function.

 ## ELMo

-* We need to have multible word representation for the same words, depending on the context.
+- We need to have multible word representation for the same words, depending on the context.
+- we take all hidden repreasentations from all LSTM layers, in both forward, and backward

+- we then take the Elmo representation, and add it to the different tasks, we can add it in the input or the output, for our task-specific network
+- we can aslo finetune the elmo parameters in the downstream tasksdd
 ### Forward language model

-* you predict the next word given the previous words
+- you predict the next word given the previous words

 ### Backward language model

-* you predict the next word given the next words
+- you predict the next word given the next words